 What is your existing illness?

 Some plans are available only after a certain time

-Medical insurance is the fastest growing segment in general insurance sector.
-With the help of the data derived from IRDA report 2011-12, we tried to delineate where do we stand as a country in terms of insurance penetration and insurance density.
+Medical insurance is the fastest growing segment in the general insurance sector.
+With the help of the data derived from IRDA report 2011-12, we tried to delineate where we stand as a country in terms of insurance penetration and insurance density.
 These are two effective parameters that signify insurance consumption and awareness in a particular geographical area.

 A closer look reveals that insurance penetration and density are somewhat proportional to the literacy rate in the concerned area.
-For instance, India, counted among the countries with the lowest general insurance penetration and density has a comparatively lower literacy rate (73%) compared to that of US (99.0%) and UK (99.0%).
+For instance, India, counted among the countries with the lowest general insurance penetration and density, has a comparatively lower literacy rate (73%) compared to that of US (99.0%) and UK (99.0%).
 The same thing is noted in state wise analysis.
-Delhi, boasting of the highest penetration, has one of the highest literacy rate in India (86.34), while Bihar with the lowest insurance density bears the lowest literacy rate in India (63.40).
+Delhi, boasting of the highest penetration, has one of the highest literacy rates in India (86.34), while Bihar with the lowest insurance density bears the lowest literacy rate in India (63.40).